unoplatform/nuget.updater/src/NvGet.Tools.Downloader/README.md

 ## Getting Started

 The NuGet Downloader can be installed as a standalone .Net Core tool using the following command:
-`dotnet tool install -g nventive.NuGet.Downloader.Tool`
+`dotnet tool install -g unoplatform.NuGet.Downloader.Tool`

 Help can be found with :
 `nugetdownloader --help`